Cedric-Joel-YantioII/My2buttonApp/ReadMe.md

 # My2ButtonsApp

+Android App Assignment
-## Description
+App Description
-This is a simple Android application created using Android Studio.
-The app consists of two activities:
-- **Main Activity**: Displays full name and student ID, along with two buttons: "Start Activity Explicitly" and "Start Activity Implicitly".
+This Android application demonstrates the use of explicit and implicit intents to navigate between two activities.
+The app was developed using Android Studio with Java.
+Features

+Main Activity:

+Displays "Cedric Joel Yantio II" and student ID "1318956" in separate TextViews Contains two buttons:
+"Start Activity Explicitly": Launches SecondActivity using an explicit intent "Start Activity Implicitly": Launches SecondActivity using an implicit intent

+Second Activity:

-- **Second Activity**: Lists five mobile software engineering challenges and includes a "Main Activity" button to return to the main screen.
+Lists five mobile software engineering challenges Contains a button to return to Main Activity

-## Features
-- Explicit intent to start the second activity from the main activity.
-- Implicit intent to start the second activity from the main activity.
-- Navigation back to the main activity from the second activity.

-## Development Environment
+Development Environment

-- **IDE**: Android Studio
+IDE: Android Studio
-- **Device/Emulator**: Medium Phone API 36.1 (Android 10)
+Language: Java
+Test Device/Emulator: Pixel 6 API 33 (Emulator)
+Android OS Version: Android 13 (API Level 33)

-## Instructions
+Setup Instructions

-1. Clone the repository.
+Clone the repository
-2. Open the project in Android Studio.
+Open the project in Android Studio
+Sync the project with Gradle
-3. Run the app on an emulator or real device with Android 10 or higher.
+Run the app on an emulator or physical device with Android 13 or higher

+App Status

+Successfully created: Yes
+Successfully run: Yes